-Each PhD student at UFZ is supported by a personal supervision team.
-These teams consist of 3-4 representatives: the supervisor in charge and a second supervisor (both from UFZ), the supervisor at the university (where the candidate will submit his/her PhD), and a personal advisor (usually an independent scientist from the UFZ).
+Each doctoral researcher at UFZ is supported by a personal supervision team.
+These teams consist of 3-4 representatives: the supervisor in charge and a second supervisor (both from UFZ), the supervisor at the university (where the candidate will submit his/her thesis), and a personal advisor (usually an independent scientist from the UFZ).
 The supervision team meets the candidate at least 5 times during her/his 3 year project to discuss and counteract potential problems.
-The supervision team will assist the fellow in the definition of PhD objectives, the elaboration of a detailed work plan and the development of a personal Career Development Plan.
+The supervision team will assist the fellow in the definition of objectives, the elaboration of a detailed work plan and the development of a personal career development plan.

 Semi-Annual Mutual Evaluation

 Work progress is monitored through regular departmental seminars and semi-annual progress reports submitted to the team of supervisors.
-At the HIGRADE conference, students in the second year/ beginning of third year present their thesis to the entire UFZ audience.
+At the HIGRADE conference, doctoral researchers in the second year/ beginning of third year present their thesis to the entire UFZ audience.

 Good Scientific Practice